zynksoftware/Zynk-Workflow/_docs/Welcome-Section/Technical-Support.md

 title: Technical Support
 ---
 **Before you contact our support team, please check the following:-**
-Software has has suddenly stopped working
+Software has suddenly stopped working

  * Have you upgraded the Zynk software recently?
  * Have you upgraded your Accounting or CRM software?